Malus florentina: Modern taxonomy and evolution

-Since then, studies have firmly placed the species within Malus.
-In particular, a 2008 study by Qian et al. reviewed the species using morphological, phytochemical and molecular evidence, coming to the conclusion that it is a primary species of Malus, with no indication of a hybrid origin.
+Since then, studies have firmly placed the species within the apple genus, Malus.
+In particular, a 2008 review by Qian and colleagues using morphological, phytochemical and molecular evidence came to the conclusion that it is a primary species of Malus, with no indication of a hybrid origin.
 Accordingly, as of October 2025, Plants of the World Online includes the species in Malus.
-Although its exact intrageneric relationship is yet unclear, studies based on plastid and nuclear DNA suggest that M. florentina is closely related to M. trilobata from the eastern Mediterranean, often placing both species together on a branch that also contains the North American species prairie crabapple (M. ioensis), southern crabapple (M. angustifolia), and sweet crabapple (M. coronaria).
+Although its exact relationship to other species in the genus is yet unclear, phylogenetic studies based on plastid and nuclear DNA suggest that M. florentina is closely related to M. trilobata from the eastern Mediterranean, often placing both species together on a branch that also contains the North American species prairie crabapple (M. ioensis), southern crabapple (M. angustifolia), and sweet crabapple (M. coronaria).

-In Liu et al. (2022), this branch, called Clade II, is shown to either be basal to the rest of Malus, in nuclear phylogenies, or to be sister to Pourthiaea and thus closer to other Maloideae such as Sorbus and Aronia than to Malus proper, in plastid phylogenies.
-This discordance between nuclear and plastid phylogenies, the authors proposed, could be due to incomplete lineage sorting, allopolyploidy, or hybridisation, all of which were important mechanisms underlying the evolution of the Maloideae.
+A phylogenetic study by Liu and colleagues (2022) showed that this branch, called Clade II, changed position within the Maleae tribe, depending on whether the phylograms used were based on nuclear or plastid DNA.
+Whereas Clade II was sister to all other Malus in nuclear phylogenies, plastid phylogenies positioned it next to Pourthiaea, and thus closer to other Maleae such as Sorbus and Aronia than to Malus proper.

+This discordance between nuclear and plastid phylogenies, the authors proposed, could be due to several factors during the speciation process: incomplete lineage sorting, that is, the inheritance of an incomplete set of alleles from the most recent common ancestor; allopolyploidy, that is, the inheritance of more than two copies of alleles; or hybridisation, the crossing of species.
+All of these were important mechanisms underlying the evolution of the Maleae, the apple tribe, rendering the reconstruction of its evolutionary history difficult.
 The authors proposed hybridisation as the most likely scenario, whereby the ancestor of Clade II hybridised with the ancestor of Pourthiaea, so that all its descendants, including M. florentina, inherited Pourthiaea's chloroplast DNA through a process known as chloroplast capture.
-On the other hand, in a 2017 study by Savelyeva et al., these relationships were not supported, and two M. florentina samples did not even cluster together in one clade.
+On the other hand, in a 2017 study by Savelyeva and colleagues, these relationships were not supported, and two M. florentina samples did not even cluster together in one clade.